xkokko/msbonefiresmod/README.md

 # Resource Pack
-For who wants a minecraft looking style on the Bonefires Mod items
+For who wants a minecraft looking style on the Bonfires Mod items